 - Mobility and durability work

-The goal is to increase capacity and prepare the athlete for heavier and more specific training later.
+The goal is to increase your capacity and prepare you for heavier and more specific training later.

 Strength Development Phase